-- Content (Teaching): Demonstrate a deep and thorough understanding of the key theories and concepts of the subject matter. - Pedagogy (Teaching): Use effective planning for instruction and the use of multiple learning and pedagogical content strategies to maximize student learning and promote critical thinking. - Technology (Teaching): Evaluate and use current and emerging technologies in instructionally powerful ways and to assist in the management of educational environment. - Diversity (Teaching): Respond to every student's uniqueness and foster successful learning experiences by meeting individual differences. - Scholarly Inquiry (Scholarship): Actively engage in scholarship by learning from and contributing to the knowledge base in education. - Problem Solving (Scholarship): Systematically examine a variety of factors and resources to arrive at sound, data-informed decisions. - Ethical Values (Leadership): Apply professional ethics in all educational contexts. - Initiative (Leadership): Demonstrate the qualities of effective leadership in a variety of educational contexts.
+- Content (Teaching): Demonstrate a deep and thorough understanding of the key theories and concepts of the subject matter. - Pedagogy (Teaching): Use effective planning for instruction and the use of multiple learning and pedagogical content strategies to maximize student learning and promote critical thinking. - Technology (Teaching): Evaluate and use current and

+- Diversity (Teaching): Respond to every student's uniqueness and foster successful learning experiences by meeting individual differences. - Scholarly Inquiry (Scholarship): Actively engage in scholarship by learning from and contributing to the knowledge base in education. - Problem Solving (Scholarship): Systematically examine a variety of factors and resources to arrive at sound, datainformed decisions. - Ethical Values (Leadership): Apply professional ethics in all educational contexts. - Initiative (Leadership): Demonstrate the qualities of effective leadership in a variety of educational contexts.